TimHanewich/Misc-Articles/private-data-llm/readme.md

 - Data about this person's father is in a related record with ID **ac7f2f16-466f-44a0-834f-4439f36ab41f**.
 - Data about this person's mother is in a related record with ID **f865d36f-a59a-4277-8291-90b719d18a7e**.

 While we can make these educated guesses about this data, and the LLM can too, it is best practice to transform this payload to a far more legible and understandable version of itself.
-By using metadata about this table (each column's title, description, etc), we can *humanize* this record:
+By using metadata about this table (each column's title, description, etc.), we can *humanize* this record:

 ```
 {